 Public consultation and feedback

-The following is a list of the training package components being considered in this project:
+The following is a list of training package components linked to this project:

 Units of Competency: